Abstr4ctz/Enhancer/README.md

 - This addon works by reading your buffs which makes it important that all your own buffs are visible.
 That's why I recommend using https://github.com/Geigerkind/VCB
 - Placing new Strength of Earth Totem with either mode starts new rotation circle (addon assumes you went out of range of your old totems, recalled them or they expired).

+NEW VERSION - YOU DON'T HAVE TO MAKE MACROS, YOU CAN KEYBIND FUNCTIONS DIRECTLY IN ESC > KEY BINDINGS!

 To get the most of this addon, use your command macros with added attack command e.g. this macro will attack, use twist rotation and cast bloodlust on whisper:
 /script if (not PlayerFrame.inCombat) then AttackTarget() end
 /enhancer twist
 /enhancer bl